 These are the names of other faculty members authorized to edit the proposal.
-In keeping with the philosophy of the 10+1, deans and classified professionals should not be listed as Co-Contributors.
-Either the Originator or other Co-Contributors may edit this field.
+In keeping with the philosophy of the 10+1, managers and classified professionals should not be listed as Co-Contributors.
+Either the Originator or other Co-Contributors may edit this field, as may any CMS user having administrative privileges.
 Click the green plus-sign button to add a Co-Contributor using the drop-down menu.
 Click the red "x" button to remove a Co-Contributor.